 The cavity damping time corresponds to TR / l, and the first term in the radicand is larger than the second one in the mentioned class B regime.

 For solid-state lasers (with τg >> TR), the second term of the radicand is negligible (except for operation close to threshold), so that the equation simplifies to

 The equations are valid for both four-level and three-level gain media.
 However, only for four-level gain media can the former equation be transformed into

 where r is the so-called pump parameter, which is the ratio of pump power to threshold pump power.

 The damping time of the oscillations can be calculated from

-For operation just above the laser threshold, it is about twice the upper-state lifetime of the gain medium, and the damping gets stronger for higher powers.
-For four-level lasers, the damping time is inversely proportional to the pump parameter.
+For operation just above the laser threshold, the relaxation oscillations are slow, and their damping time is about twice the upper-state lifetime of the gain medium.
+For higher powers, the oscillations can faster, and the damping time gets shorter.
+For four-level lasers, the damping time is inversely proportional to the pump parameter r.